intel/rv-brs-test-suite/README.md

 For more information, see the [BRS specification](https://github.com/riscv-non-isa/riscv-os-a-see/).

-The BRS test suite check for compliance against the BRS specifications.
+The BRS test suite project is based on the original BBR-ACS (Base Boot Requirements - Architecture Compliance Suite) project, It is designed to check for compliance against BRS specifications.
 These tests are also delivered through two runtime executable environments:
   - UEFI Self Certification Tests (SCT)
   - Firmware Test Suite (FWTS)